 We are exposed to interest rate risk.
 Specifically, as a result of our operating activities, we receive cash for premiums and claims which we deposit in high-quality bank term deposit and money market funds, on which we earn interest, where permitted.
 We also hold funds for clients of our benefits accounts businesses.
 For the benefit funds not invested, cash and cash equivalents are held, on which we earn interest, until the funds are directed by plan participants to either be invested in mutual funds or paid out on their behalf.
 This interest earned is included in our consolidated financial statements as interest income.
 These funds are regulated in terms of access and the instruments in which they may be invested, most of which are short-term in maturity.
 As a result of measures taken by central banks around the world, rates offered on these investments have increased, in some cases significantly, over the course of the last year.
 This has resulted in the Company recognizing higher interest income over the same period in the prior year.
 Interest income in the future will be a function of the short-term rates we are able to obtain by currency and the cash balances available to invest in these instruments.
 Interest income was \$145 million, \$55 million and \$12 million for the years ended December 31, 2023, 2022 and 2021, respectively.
-At December 31, 2023, we held \$2.2 billion of fiduciary funds invested in interest income recognized, would increase or decrease by approximately \$6 million on an annualized basis.
+At December 31, 2023, we held \$2.2 billion of fiduciary funds invested in interest-bearing accounts.
+If short-term interest rates increased or decreased by 25 basis points, interest earned on these invested fiduciary funds, and therefore our interest income recognized, would increase or decrease by approximately \$6 million on an annualized basis.